microsoft/responsible-ai-toolbox-privacy/experiments/README.md

 In order to instantiate a matching adversary, we need to collect membership information during the training process.
 We provide a wrapper (`privacy_estimates.experiments.attack.dpd.CanaryTrackingOptimizer`) for a PyTorch optimizer that can be used with Opacus.

-`privacy_estimates.experiments.games.differential_privacy_distinguisher` contains code to run the differentially private distinguisher game.``
+`privacy_estimates.experiments.games.DifferentialPrivacyGameBase` contains code to run the differentially private distinguisher game.``

 ## Installation and setup